Matthew Hopkins: Opposition

 Hopkins and his company quickly ran into opposition after their work began, but one of his main antagonists was John Gaule, vicar of Great Staughton in Huntingdonshire.
 Gaule had attended a woman from St Neots who was held in gaol charged with witchcraft until such time as Hopkins could attend.
 Upon hearing that the woman had been interviewed, Hopkins wrote a letter to a contact asking whether he would be given a "good welcome".
-Gaule hearing of this letter wrote his publication Select Cases of Conscience touching Witches and Witchcrafts; London, (1646) – dedicated to Colonel Walton of the House of Commons – and began a programme of Sunday sermons to suppress witch-hunting.
+Gaule hearing of this letter wrote his publication Select Cases of Conscience touching Witches and Witchcrafts; London (1646) – dedicated to Colonel Walton of the House of Commons – and began a programme of Sunday sermons to suppress witch-hunting.

 In Norfolk, both Hopkins and Stearne were questioned by justices of the assizes about the torturing and fees.
 Hopkins was asked if methods of investigation did not make the finders themselves witches, and if with all his knowledge did he not also have a secret, or had used "unlawful courses of torture".
 By the time this court session resumed in 1647, Stearne and Hopkins had retired, Hopkins to Manningtree and Stearne to Bury St Edmunds.

 Colonial impact

 Hopkins's witch-hunting methods were outlined in his book The Discovery of Witches, which was published in 1647.
 These practices were recommended in law books.
 During the year following the publication of Hopkins's book, trials and executions for witchcraft began in the New England colonies with the hanging of Alse Young of Windsor, Connecticut, on May 26, 1647, followed by the conviction of Margaret Jones.
 As described in the journal of Governor John Winthrop, the evidence assembled against Margaret Jones was gathered by the use of Hopkins's techniques of "searching" and "watching".

-Jones's execution was the first in a witch-hunt that lasted in New England from 1648 until 1663.
+Jones's execution was the first in a witch hunt that lasted in New England from 1648 until 1663.
 About eighty people throughout New England were accused of practising witchcraft during that period, of whom fifteen women and two men were executed.
-Some of Hopkins's methods were employed during the Salem Witch Trials, which occurred primarily in Salem, Massachusetts, in 1692–93.
-These trials resulted in 19 executions for witchcraft, one man, Giles Corey, pressed to death for refusing to plead, and 150 imprisonments.
+Some of Hopkins's methods were employed during the Salem Witch Trials, which occurred primarily in Salem, Massachusetts in 1692–93.
+These trials resulted in 150 imprisonments and 19 executions for witchcraft, most by hanging.
+One man, Giles Corey, was pressed to death for refusing to plead.